ThemeFuse/Unyson-Documentation/convention/directory-structure.rst

 * ``framework-customizations/theme/includes/`` - Contains any ``.php`` file that you want to be included automatically.

 You can also create a ``framework-customizations/`` directory in the child theme.
-There you can do the same things as in parent theme, and also you can overwrite some files from parent theme, like options and configuration files.
+There you can do the same things as in parent theme, and also you can overwrite some files from the parent theme, like options and configuration files.
 Keep in mind that some files from the child theme are included before the parent theme files (or the other way around, it depends on the case) to give you the ability to customize some parent theme behavior.